 - Impaired control over gaming (e.g. onset, frequency, intensity, duration, termination, context)

-- Increasing priority given to gaming to the extent that gaming takes precedence over other life interests and daily activities
+- Increasing priority is given to gaming to the extent that gaming takes precedence over other life interests and daily activities

 - Continuation or escalation of gaming despite the occurrence of negative consequences